 “The Left believes single-payer gives Western Europe and Canada universal coverage, better care, and lower costs — and that such a payment system would rid American health care of its ills.
 The Right imagines such a shift would end free-market medicine and America’s role as the world’s engine of medical innovation (plus bankrupt the country).” — from an article on “Single-payer health care — dream, nightmare or status quo?” in NewsDay

 The single-payer healthcare debate continues.
-Politically, the argument is framed as either free-market plans or as government single-payers.
+Politically, the argument is framed with best solutions as either free-market plans or as government single-payer.
 There are advocate groups on both sides of the debate, and the Physicians for a National Health Program (PNHP) has done a good job of explaining the single-payer concept: “Single-payer national health insurance, also known as ‘Medicare for all,’ is a system in which a single public or quasi-public agency organizes health care financing, but the delivery of care remains largely in private hands.
 Under a single-payer system, all residents of the U.S. would be covered for all medically necessary services, including doctor, hospital, preventive, long-term care, mental health, reproductive health care, dental, vision, prescription drug and medical supply costs.”

 How many physicians back the single-payer healthcare concept?
 In April of this year, Healthcare Finance reported on a survey showing about half claim to support it.
 The survey uncovered some compelling reasons for the proponents: “Many cited efficiency as one of the main reasons for their stance, saying it’s often a hassle to work with a number of different insurance companies, each with its own billing practices.
 While they acknowledged that they may take a financial hit under a single-payer system, they also said there were hidden costs to consider in the current system.
 Many doctors want to avoid making collections a part of their business models.”